-The course commences with an orientation to setting up a creative therapy practice using non-directive play which enables you to work straight away as a trainee on a one to one basis with children who have slight to moderate social, emotional and behaviour difficulties.
+The Advanced Diploma Course commences with an orientation to setting up a creative therapy practice using non-directive play which enables you to work straight away as a trainee on a one to one basis with children who have slight to moderate social, emotional and behaviour difficulties.

-During the Advanced Diploma you will learn how to use symbolic play therapy tools and metaphor safely, building upon knowledge gained through teaching and practice.You will acquire a sound working knowledge of ethical principles, child protection issues, child development, neurobiology, attachment theories that underpin practice as well as sound records management including the latest data protection requirements.
+During the Advanced Diploma Course you will learn how to use symbolic Play Therapy tools and metaphor safely, building upon knowledge gained through teaching and practice.You will acquire a sound working knowledge of ethical principles, child protection issues, child development, neurobiology, attachment theories that underpin practice as well as sound records management including the latest data protection requirements.

 Assessment is based on a careful balance of a growing mastery of the theoretical perspectives that the programme offers, the development of greater professional confidence, and the application of competencies in practice.
 It’s serious learning – but you’ll have a great deal of fun as well!

 15 days normally over a 12-month period, divided into 5 blocks of 3 days in the UK.
 (Fridays, Saturdays, Sundays).